awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
 Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
 In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
 For more information, see [Internetwork traffic privacy in Amazon VPC](VPC_Security.md)\.

-For scenario 4, you'll use the default security group for your VPC but not a network ACL\.
+For this scenario, you'll use the default security group for your VPC but not a network ACL\.
 If you'd like to use a network ACL, see [Recommended network ACL rules for a VPC with a private subnet only and AWS Site\-to\-Site VPN access](#nacl-rules-scenario-4)\.

 Your VPC comes with a default security group whose initial settings deny all inbound traffic, allow all outbound traffic, and allow all traffic between the instances assigned to the security group\.
 For this scenario, we recommend that you add inbound rules to the default security group to allow SSH traffic \(Linux\) and Remote Desktop traffic \(Windows\) from your network\.